joshherz/ochemxr/README.md

 **Why web?
 Why not just use Unity or UnrealEngine?**
+Time-to-download/install can be a barrier-to-entry for downloadable apps.
+Meanwhile, websites are immediately accessible to the user.
+Plus, updates can be pushed instantly.

+Websites can also be designed to be cross-platform.
+For example, OChemXr.com can be opened in any browswer, from the Oculus VR browser on your shiny, new Oculus Quest... to Mobile Chrome on your smartphone.

 Don't get me wrong, 3D game engines like Unity and UnrealEngine are GREAT.
 They're powerful and the go-to for designing XR games and experiences.